 So in 2016 we decided to build our own.
 Learn more

 Billy Tannery founders Jack and Rory have known each other since childhood.
 Growing up in the Midlands they have always been aware of the rich history of the local leather industry.
 They moved to London to work in marketing and design, but when after discovering the terrible waste of goat hides going on in Britain, despite knowing nothing about leather production, they decided that they had to act.

 The wider team now includes local leather industry veterans, a leading accessories designer, a small team of makers in Somerset and Jack's father Charles, who manages the tannery.
 Together Billy Tannery is here to prove that there is life in the British leather industry yet.

-During these uncertain times, sign up to receive the Billy Drum Newsletter and we’ll send you a code to receive 20% off your first order.
-(Usually 10%)
+Sign-up to receive The Billy Drum newsletter and we’ll send you a code to receive 10% off your first order.